-Most people dealing with addiction have a co-occurring disorder, which is a mental health diagnosis that plays a large role in their addiction to drugs and alcohol.
+Most people dealing with addiction have a co-occurring disorder, which is a mental health diagnosis that plays a significant role in their addiction to drugs and alcohol.

-At a medical detox, with the use of group and individual therapy along with a psychiatric doctor, clinicians are able to properly medicate and then address the underlying mental issues behind the substance abuse.
+At a medical detox, with the use of group and individual therapy along with a psychiatric doctor, clinicians can medicate properly and then address the underlying mental issues behind the substance abuse.

 Once psychiatric issues are under control with the use of different modalities of therapy and medication, drug and alcohol rehabs can begin to recognize and address other emotional causes for your addiction.

 Many times, our clients at GateHouse Treatment suffer from past trauma.
 These traumas can cause repressed memories which display themselves as impulsive or addict-like behaviors.
-Our clinicians at GateHouse Treatment believe in the importance of addressing these traumas and being able to process them in a healthy manner.
-When a client is able to accept his past, he is then able to move on and focus on his present recovery and any future challenges he may encounter.
+Our clinicians at GateHouse Treatment believe in the importance of addressing these traumas and being able to process them healthily.
+When a client can accept his past, he is then able to move on and focus on his present recovery and any future challenges he may encounter.

 Preparing for Long-Term Sobriety

-In order to maintain long-term sobriety, you must be able to cope with life stressors and any cravings to use drugs and alcohol that are inherently part of an addict.
-Rehab allows you to learn coping skills, manage cravings either with therapy techniques or medically assisted treatment, and move past stressors that might act as a hurdle in your recovery.
+To maintain long-term sobriety, you must be able to cope with life stressors and any cravings to use drugs and alcohol that are inherently part of an addict.
+Rehab allows you to learn coping skills, manage cravings either with therapy techniques or medically assisted treatment and move past stressors that might act as a hurdle in your recovery.

 At GateHouse Treatment, we have a great Case Management team that works with you and provides you excellent resources, such as meeting lists to continue your 12-step program, and referrals to any outside help you might need when you reintegrate back into society.

 Studies have shown that long term treatment has been much more effective in bettering the chances of a client maintaining long-term sobriety.
-Without getting to the root causes of an addiction, getting stuck in a vicious relapse cycle is inevitable.
-Taking a few months of time to do treatment the right way is marginal when weighing the benefits of a lifetime of sobriety with a medical detox.
+Without getting to the root causes of addiction, getting stuck in a vicious relapse cycle is inevitable.
+Taking a few months to do your treatment the right way is marginal when weighing the benefits of a lifetime of sobriety with medical detox.